Spot Review – Soma Bay Egypt

 Cons:

-• There is not a huge amount to do for non watersports partners (like my long suffering wife)
+• There is not a huge amount to do for non watersports partners (like my long suffering wife) but the hotel is a lovely place to relax in the sun

 Where is it ?

-Hurghada International airport is less than an hour away.
 Easyjet and TUI both fly to Hurghada on a daily basis from the UK.
 It is a 5 hour flight.
 There are many flights from other European countries in particular Germany.
 (I haven’t linked to TUI as my only experience of them was disastrous.)

 Costs